martinrenner/KI-GUI/README.md

 ## Model Definitions

-Next, define your database models using SQLModel in a `models.py` file.
+Next, define your database models using SQLModel in `/backend/src/models.py` file.
 Here's an example with a simple `Test` model.

 <details>
   <summary>Model Code</summary>